lrswss/co2ampel/README.md

 error at this stage will result in continous red flashing...time to check all connections.

-If you compiled in support for the optional LoRaWAN shield and also enabled OTAA by defining `LORAWAN_USEOTAA` in `config.h` the CO<sub>2</sub>-Ampel will now try to connect to a LoRaWAN gateway with a timeout of 10 seconds.
+If you compiled in support for the optional LoRa shield and also enabled OTAA by defining `LORAWAN_USEOTAA` in `config.h` the CO<sub>2</sub>-Ampel will now try to connect to a LoRaWAN gateway with a timeout of 10 seconds.
 During OTAA it will flash magenta followed be two green flashes if the network